-We will return to the majestic upper galleries of the Royal Scottish Academy in the heart of Edinburgh in January 2019.
+We are delighted to present our 2019 Annual Exhibition, ALIGHT, in the majestic upper galleries of the Royal Scottish Academy in Edinburgh.
 The open submission will as always sit front an centre, alongside a host of cutrated and invited elements.

 Visual Arts Scotland in association with Summerhall are delighted to present the work of eighteen of the hottest emerging talents on the Scottish Art scene.